 In the heart of Cheetham Hill, Eden Boys' Leadership Academy, Manchester stands as a beacon of academic ambition and civic responsibility.
 Part of the Star Academies trust, this Muslim faith-based secondary school has rapidly established itself as one of the highest-performing institutions in the region.
 Since opening its doors in 2017, the academy has combined a rigorous academic curriculum with a unique Leadership specialism, designed to cultivate tomorrow's community leaders.

 The school's performance data tells a story of exceptional progress.
-Ranking 938th in England for GCSE outcomes (FindMySchool ranking), the academy sits comfortably within the top 25% of schools in England (national strong band).
-For local families in Manchester, the school is a top-tier choice, currently ranked 16th among all secondary providers in the city.
-With a Progress 8 score of 1.2, students here make significantly more progress than their peers nationally, a testament to the school's focused and supportive environment.
+Ranking 1,111th out of 3,895 schools in England for GCSE academic outcomes, the academy sits well inside the stronger part of the national table.
+For local families in Manchester, the local secondary hub places it 16th, with an overall England rank of 955th.
+With a Progress 8 score of 1.2, students here make significantly more progress than their peers nationally, a sign of the school's focused and supportive environment.

 The atmosphere at Eden Boys' is purposeful and exceptionally calm.
 The school operates under the Star Academies framework, which emphasizes the values of Service, Teamwork, Ambition, and Respect.
 These values are not merely slogans; they are woven into the daily routines of the students.
 The school's religious character as an Islamic faith school provides a spiritual anchor, with daily prayers and a focus on moral development, yet it remains inclusive in its outlook, welcoming those of all faiths and none who subscribe to its rigorous values.